abinit/abinit/doc/tutorial/compilation.md

-To keep a long story short, one should use OpenMP threads when one starts to trigger limitations or bottlenecks in the MPI implementation, especially at the level of the memory requirements or the parallel scalability.
+To keep a long story short, one should use OpenMP threads when one starts to trigger limitations or bottlenecks in the MPI implementation, especially at the level of the memory requirements or of the parallel scalability.
-These problems are usually observed in large calculations (large [[natom]], [[mpw]], [[nband]])
+These problems are usually observed in large calculations that is large [[natom]], [[mpw]], [[nband]])
 <!--
-hence note that it does not make any sense to compile ABINIT with OpenMP if your calculations are relatively small.
+hence it does not make any sense to compile ABINIT with OpenMP if your calculations are relatively small.
 ABINIT, indeed, is mainly designed with MPI-parallelism in mind.
 Calculations with a relatively large number of $\kk$-points are -->